Mikael-Braun/CyberSecurity/PicoCTF/Cryptography/TheNumbers/README.md

 ## ▶️ Quick steps / Approach
 1. Open `numbers.png` and extract the numbers.
-2. Convert each number to its corresponding lowercase letter:
+2. Convert each number
-   - `1 → a, 2 → b, …, 26 → z`
-4. Concatenate the characters to form the hidden message or flag.
-5. Submit the flag in the format `PICOCTF{...}`.
+3. Submit the flag in the format `PICOCTF{...}`.

 ---